Live Webcast Series

 Integrating your toolchain to support Continuous Delivery can be extremely challenging.
 Different environments, tools and processes make for long lead times.
-Join Darryl Bowler, Solution Architect as Darryl demonstrations how Serena Deployment Automation can reduce lead times by automating infrastructures tools such as Docker and Puppet.
+Join Darryl Bowler, Solution Architect as Darryl demonstrates how Serena Deployment Automation can reduce lead times by automating infrastructures tools such as Docker and Puppet.

 Serena announces the latest release of Software Deployment Automation which focuses on helping customers manage their Development-to-Production lifecycle with unprecedented visibility, velocity and control.

 Join Julian Fish and Mark Levy to learn about the latest capabilities of the new release.
 We’ll start with a quick overview of the product and quickly dive into a live product demonstration highlighting the new features.

 Your business depends on software.
 It's critical to deliver software in a fast, reliable, and efficient manner but the enterprise IT landscape is complex, sophisticated, dynamic and frequently chaotic causing frequent delays, missed opportunities and an inability to satisfy the needs of the business.
 Continuous Delivery is a software development discipline where you build software in such a way that the software can be released to production at any time.
 How will Continuous Delivery solve IT's inability to satisfy the business?
 How can they begin to implement Continuous Delivery?
 This webcast will go over the best practices and patterns that support Continuous Delivery in the Enterprise.

 Everyone wants faster delivery and higher quality at lower cost.
 But organizations with large, complex IT environments inevitably struggle to achieve this.
 In this webinar, Jez will discuss what makes a high performance IT organization, how you can start and sustain your journey, and how to deal with the typical obstacles you will face.